Integral flow and cycle chip-firing on graphs: Further thoughts and recent developments

-Since the set of $z$-superstable configurations are in bijection with the set of spanning trees, a natural question to ask is whether the collection of such configurations is related to some statistic on the spanning trees.
+Since the set of $z$-superstable flow configurations are in bijection with the set of spanning trees, a natural question to ask is whether the collection of such configurations is related to some statistic on the spanning trees.

-In the case of $z$-superstable configurations arising from the dual graph $G*$ of a planar graph $G$ the number of $z$-superstable configurations of degree $d$ are given by the number of spanning trees of $G$ with $d$ internally passive edges.
+In the case of $z$-superstable flow configurations arising from the dual graph $G*$ of a planar graph $G$ the number of $z$-superstable configurations of degree $d$ are given by the number of spanning trees of $G$ with $d$ internally passive edges.
 This is not the case for general graphs, and for instance the degree of a $z$-superstable configuration can be larger than $|V(G)| - 1$ (see Example \ref{ex:zsuper}).
-However, it would be interesting to see if there is some notion of activity of a spanning tree, dependent on the choice of $M$-basis, that does correspond to the degree sequence of $z$-superstable configurations.
+However, it would be interesting to see if there is some notion of activity of a spanning tree, dependent on the choice of $M$-basis, that does correspond to the degree sequence of $z$-superstable flow configurations.

-Regardless of the status of Question \ref{q:circuit}, we can ask if there are any restrictions on the sizes of elements in any circuit $M$-basis for certain families of graphs.
-We have seen that the graphs $K_n$ and $K_{m,n}$ cannot have circuit bases with all `small' circuits.
-Experimental evidence suggests the following.

-\begin{question} Is it true that any circuit $M$-basis for $K_n$ contains a $n$-cycle?
-Does any circuit basis for $K_{m,n}$ with $m\le n$ contain a $2m$-cycle? \end{question}

 Finally, much of the theory and applications discussed above make sense in the more general of setting of (totally) unimodular matrices and unimodular matroids.
-It would be interesting to pursue these constructions in those settings.
+Here the notion of a cycle would $M$-basis would correspond to a \emph{circuit} $M$-basis, where the elements of the basis correspond to circuits (minimally dependent sets) of the underlying matroid.
+It would be interesting to pursue the above constructions in those settings.